 # Edit the VM and adjust spec.template.spec.domain.resources.{requests,limits}.memory

-If a restart is required to apply the change, gracefully stop the VM when appropriate:
+2) If you need to restart to apply the change, stop the VM when appropriate:

 # Stop the VM (you can start it again from your usual workflow)